toolness/webmaker-app-guide/components/README.md

 ## Where can I find existing components?

-Each directory in the [https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/](components/) directory represents a components.
+Each folder in the [https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/](components/) directory represents a component.

 For example, the [https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/tabBar](tabBar component) creates a bar at the bottom of the app with navigation buttons.